 As an ethnically and culturally diverse city, Dortmund has much to offer.
 On the one side you can immerse into some of Germany's most multi-cultural areas.
 On the other side you can enjoy life in bohemian neighborhoods.

-On an international scale, you might have heard of Borussia Dortmund and Germany’s largest soccer stadium.
+On an international scale, you might have heard of Borussia Dortmund, locally known as BVB and Signal Iduna Park, Germany's largest soccer stadium.
 That is where our first year students are usually welcomed at.

 Studying in Dortmund